-Discuss functional requirements that determine the computations that networks must do.
+Functional requirements that determine the computations that networks must do.
 Connect various parts and functions of the visual system with neural network ideas already studied, especially the (semi) linear neworks, as well as ones coming up in remaining lectures of the course.
-Neural networks and the visual system Retina-cortex pathway Roughly ten million retinal measurements are sent to the brain each second, where they are processed by some billion cortical neurons.
-Retinal-cortical pathway: light->retina->thalamus->cortex light->(receptors->bipolar cells->ganglion cells)->(lateral geniculate cells)->V1 cells in layer 4C ...also other neurons (e.g. in the retina, horizontal and amacrine cells) ...also other pathways, e.g. to the superior colliculus
+Neural networks and the visual system Retina-cortex pathway

+Roughly ten million retinal measurements are sent to the brain each second, where they are processed by some billion cortical neurons.
+Retinal-cortical pathway: light->retina->thalamus<->cortex light->(receptors->bipolar cells->ganglion cells)->(lateral geniculate cells)->V1 cells in layer 4C ...also other neurons (e.g. in the retina, horizontal and amacrine cells) ...also other pathways, e.g. to the superior colliculus

-■ Summary approximation analogous to generic model neuron: Despite several layers of synapses, many properties of ganglion cells, l.g.n. cells, and classes of V1 cells can be modeled using the generic model neuron, but with neural input replaced by light intensity.
-Where $x_i \rightarrow L_i$, and L_i is the intensity of the light corresponding to location i.
+■ Summary approximation analogous to generic model neuron:

+Despite several layers of synapses, many properties of ganglion cells, l.g.n. cells, and classes of V1 cells can be modeled using the generic model neuron, but with neural input replaced by light intensity.
+Where x $i \rightarrow L_i$, and L_i is the intensity of the light corresponding to location i.
 So firing rate is: $$\mathbf{R}{i} = \sigma \left(\sum{j=1}^{n} \mathbf{w}{ij} \mathbf{L}{j} \right)$$ This corresponds to the steady-state lateral inhibition model we studied earlier, but has also been used to model cell responses in several areas of the mammalian visual system (e.g. "simple cells" of V1).
 We'll see below how more complex properties have been modeled using two layers of synaptic weights (e.g. "complex cells" of V1), corresponding to the non-linear multi-layer feedforward networks studied a couple of lectures ago.
-So what is new about the modeling?
-It's in the details.
-In vision we've learned a lot about the structure, extent, and possible development of the weights, and the forms of the squashing functions.
-We've also learned when the above generic model doesn't work.
-And also ideas about how to interpret the information processing functions of whole neural sub-populations modeled as non-linear feedforward networks in vision.
-Pathways from eye-to-cortex Schematic view
+We'll spend a considerable fraction of this lecture on the structure or spatial pattern of these weights.